 Cutbacks in physical education and recess may also be fueling behavior problems in class, Young says.
 Many kids would be more attentive and successful in the classroom if they could let off steam on the playground, she says.

 All parents should encourage their kids to stay active, weight problem or not, Sothern says.
 She herself is pushing for more recess time at her 9-year-old's school -- something the federal government approves of.
-In a recent report on youth and health, the Surgeon General recommended that all communities provide quality physical education classes for all grades -- "preferably daily" -- and hire physical education specialists to teach them.
-He has also called on communities to open up schools and facilities to safe physical activities, and to offer a range of extracurricular programs that meet the needs of specific youth groups, including racial minorities, females, low-income children, and kids with disabilities.
+The federal government has recommended that all communities provide quality physical education classes for all grades -- "preferably daily" -- and hire physical education specialists to teach them.

 Of course, speaking up at community and PTA meetings is only one step in the right direction.
 Parents also have to keep their kids moving at home, Sothern says.
 You don't need to junk the TV or invest in any fancy equipment.
 You just need to create an atmosphere where it's easy to be active.